Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Spirit often gets a bad rap for bare-bones service, delays, and poor customer service, but it has been trying to shed that reputation in recent years.
-The Big Front Seat product, Spirit’s version of domestic first class, is an excellent way to start.
+The Big Front Seat product, Spirit’s version of a domestic first class seat, is an excellent way to start.

 I recently flew in a Big Front Seat from Atlanta (ATL) to Newark (EWR).
 I didn’t expect much from the flight — the last time I flew Spirit, known for its bright yellow fleet and budget product, I didn’t have the best experience.